Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 • Hike in front of the mighty Matterhorn in Zermatt

-Day 1: Zurich - Bellinzona - Locarno
+Tag 1: Zürich - Bellinzona - Locarno

-In the morning, explore Zurich on your own, borrow a free bike with «Züri rollt» or join a guided city tour.
-After the tour, grab some take-away lunch and have it on the train to Bellinzona.
+Explore Zürich on your own in the morning, rent a free bike with "Züri rollt" or join a city tour.
+After the tour, grab a take-away lunch and take the train to Bellinzona.

-Thanks to the 57 kilometres (35 miles) long Gotthard-Basistunnel, it now takes you less than two hours to bolt through the Alps and reach Switzerland’s warm south.
-Stop over in Bellinzona and visit the Castello di Montebello, a UNESCO World Heritage site, before travelling on to Locarno.
+Thanks to the 57 km long Gotthard Base Tunnel, it now takes you less than two hours to zoom through the Alps and reach the warm southern part of Switzerland.

-Spend the rest of the evening taking in the Italian atmosphere in Locarno.
-Hang out at Piazza Grande, stroll along Lago Maggiore or just enjoy a few scoops of ice cream by the lake.
+Spend the rest of the evening soaking in the Italian atmosphere in Locarno.
+Hang out at Piazza Grande, stroll along Lago Maggiore, or treat yourself to some ice cream by the lake.
+And just in case you’re wondering: yes, you’re still in Switzerland, even if it feels more like Italy.

 Limmat ZürichFluss Limmat in Zürich (Foto: Seraina Zellweger)